psycopg/psycopg/docs/api/types.rst

 .. module:: psycopg.types

-The `!psycopg.types` package exposes the concrete implementation of `Loader` and `Dumper` to manage builtin objects, together with objects to describe PostgreSQL types and wrappers to help or customise the types conversion.
+The `!psycopg.types` package exposes:

+- objects to describe PostgreSQL types, such as `TypeInfo`, `TypesRegistry`, to help or :ref:`customise the types conversion <adaptation>`;

+- concrete implementations of `~psycopg.abc.Loader` and `~psycopg.abc.Dumper`
+  protocols to :ref:`handle builtin data types <types-adaptation>`;

+- helper objects to represent PostgreSQL data types which :ref:`don't have a straightforward Python representation <extra-adaptation>`, such as `~range.Range`.

 Types information
 -----------------

-The `TypeInfo` object describes simple information about a PostgreSQL data type, such as its name, oid and array oid.
-Subclasses may hold more information, for instance the components of a composite type.
+The `TypeInfo` object describes simple information about a PostgreSQL data type, such as its name, oid and array oid. `!TypeInfo` subclasses may hold more information, for instance the components of a composite type.

 You can use `TypeInfo.fetch()` to query information from a database catalog,